Content marketing is such a buzzphrase these days. And I meet a lot of bloggers who say, “Yeah, I’m doing content marketing.”

-For instance, here’s a post I did the week we were selling my new Small Blog, Big Income e-book.
-Obviously, it was designed to attract readers who might be interested in buying that particular book:
+For instance, here’s a post I did the week we were selling the Make Money Blogging for Clients Bootcamp in the Freelance Writers Den.
+Obviously, it was designed to attract readers who might be interested in blogging and content marketing:

 9. Write posts with a CTA

 Do readers know what to do at the end of reading your blog post?

 Content marketing involves creating content that’s released in service of getting readers to take a particular action.
 That call to action (CTA) moves readers along the road to being buyers.

 Content marketers close the loop by letting you know what they’d like you to do next, even if it’s just subscribing to their blog.

 Here’s the engagement question and ad that sat at the bottom of that post above about blogging and content marketing:

 - Are you a blogger or content writer?
 Share your experience in the comments.

 One final note on this — the days when “sign up for posts!” worked as a CTA are long gone.
 Create a useful freebie if you hope to build a list.